measty/tiatoolbox/frontend/visualization/README.md

 authoritative feature ID and are intentionally not selectable.

-Each annotation layer's **Low zoom** control can retain those aggregate dots (the default) or hide the annotation layer until the first non-aggregate zoom.
-The hidden mode uses the automatic policy's aggregate prefix (falling back to the aggregate representation's advertised `maxZoom` for older manifests), so it does not request raw annotations at overview levels or change the server's bounded representation policy.
+Each annotation layer's **Low zoom** control can retain those aggregate dots (the default) or hide only aggregate point primitives.
+Promoted screen-visible polygons remain visible in either mode, and suppressing aggregates is a local style change: it does not request raw annotations at overview levels or change the server's bounded representation policy.
 The setting is independent per comparison view and is included in exported viewer configurations.
 The detail transition itself is intentionally not movable below the manifest boundary: doing that without a different precomputed LOD would reintroduce expensive overview store queries.

+Centroids render as fill-only dots; polygon outlines do not apply to them.
+The **Dot size** setting controls the radius at the most detailed centroid zoom, with the renderer reducing it linearly to half that radius at the lowest centroid zoom.
+Aggregate dots retain their fixed overview size.

 The per-feature colour option is exposed only when the manifest contains an exact `color` property.
 Legacy float/byte RGB arrays and strict CSS hex/RGB